Janet Yellen: Academic career

 After receiving her Ph.D., Yellen obtained the position of assistant professor of economics at Harvard University, where she taught from 1971 to 1976.
-At that time, she was one of only two women faculty in Harvard's economics department; the other woman was Rachel McCulloch.
+At that time, she was one of only two female faculty members in Harvard's economics department; the other woman was Rachel McCulloch.
 The pair struck up a close friendship and went on to write several academic papers together.
 In 1977, Yellen took a job within the Federal Reserve's Board of Governors after failing to win tenure at Harvard; she was recruited as a staff economist for the Board of Governors by Edwin M. Truman, who had known her from Yale.
 Truman was a junior professor when he heard Yellen's oral exam and was then about to take over the Fed's Division of International Finance.
 She was assigned to research international monetary reform.

 While at the Fed, she met her husband, economist George Akerlof, in the bank's cafeteria; they married in 1978, less than a year later.
 By the time of their marriage, Akerlof had already accepted a teaching position at the London School of Economics (LSE).
 Yellen left her post at the Fed to accompany him and was given a tenure-track lectureship by LSE.
-The couple remained in the United Kingdom for two years, then returned to the United States.
+The couple stayed in the United Kingdom for two years before returning to the United States, in part due to identity issues because they felt American, not English.

 In 1980, Yellen joined the faculty of the University of California, Berkeley, where she taught at the Haas School of Business to conduct macroeconomics research and teach undergraduate and MBA students for more than two decades.
 She earned the Haas School's outstanding teaching award twice, in 1985 and 1988.
-Prof. Yellen became just the second woman at Berkeley-Haas to earn tenure in 1982, as well as the title of full professor in 1985.
-She was named the Bernard T. Rocca, Jr. Professor of International Business and Trade in 1992.
+Yellen became just the second woman at Berkeley-Haas to earn tenure in 1982, as well as the title of full professor in 1985.
+She was named the Bernard T. Rocca Jr. Professor of International Business and Trade in 1992.

 From 1994 to 1999, Yellen took a leave of absence from Berkeley to go into public service.
 After returning to academia, she resumed her teaching assignment at Haas and received a joint appointment with Berkeley's Department of Economics.
-She was appointed the Eugene E. and Catherine M. Trefethen Professor of Business and Professor of Economics in 1999, and remained an active faculty member until she was appointed president & chief executive officer of the Federal Reserve Bank of San Francisco in 2004.
-Yellen was awarded the title of Professor Emeritus at UC Berkeley in 2006.
+She was appointed the Eugene E. and Catherine M. Trefethen Professor of Business Administration and Professor of Economics in 1999 and remained an active faculty member until she was appointed president and chief executive officer of the Federal Reserve Bank of San Francisco in 2004.
+Yellen was awarded the title of professor emeritus at UC Berkeley in 2006.

-Throughout her career, Yellen served as an adviser to the Congressional Budget Office (CBO), the Brookings Panel on Economic Activity, and the National Science Foundation’s Panel in Economics.
+Throughout her career, Yellen served as an adviser to the Congressional Budget Office (CBO), the Brookings Panel on Economic Activity, and the National Science Foundation's Panel in Economics.
 She was also a research associate at the National Bureau of Economic Research from 1999 to 2010.
+In 2025, she joined the board of advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.